OtherDevOpsGene/intro-to-terraform-and-ansible/demo-09/README.md

 Terraform and Ansible together.

 I have prepared a video of these steps to accompany the descriptions below if you want to see them in action.
-It may not match exactly if I have updated this demonstration.
+I regularly update the demonstration, so the video might be for an older version and it may not match exactly.

 * [demo-09 video](https://youtu.be/S4MeMONH5Cw)